yihao6/vfa/README.md

 # Vector Field Attention
 This is the official Pytorch implementation of our paper

- <a href="">Yihao Liu, Junyu Chen, Lianrui Zuo, Aaron Carass, Jerry L. Prince, "Vector Field Attention for Deformable Image Registration."</a>
+ <a href="https://arxiv.org/abs/2407.10209">Yihao Liu, Junyu Chen, Lianrui Zuo, Aaron Carass, Jerry L. Prince, "Vector Field Attention for Deformable Image Registration."</a>

 ## Prerequisites
 VFA currently support 3D images in Nifti format.
 At least a moving image and a fixed image needs to be provided.
 Additionally, VFA allows the following optional inputs:
 - Fixed/moving image mask
 - Fixed/moving image label map

 Masks can be used to remove the background in the input images or remove the background region in loss during training.
 Label maps enables Dice loss during training.

 Inhomogeneity correction recommended for structural MR images.
 We used [Tustison, Nicholas J., et al. "N4ITK: improved N3 bias correction."](https://ieeexplore.ieee.org/document/5445030)